How-to guide

 How to set up and configure Proxmox Backup Server

 Install, harden, and tune PBS for reliable backups from Proxmox VE.
-This walkthrough covers storage, networking, TLS, retention, verification, and restore testing.
+This walkthrough covers storage, networking, TLS, retention, and restore testing.

 At a glance